RenaSchott/Project2-JSGame/README.md

 - **Rules Button**

-  - If the user needs to review the rules again the user can click on the "Rules" button to return to the landing page.
+  - If the user needs to review the rules again, the user can click on the "Rules" button to return to the landing page.
-  - This button is displayed at the end of the page and styled as sll the other buttons to make clear what it is.
+  - This button is displayed at the end of the page and styled as all the other buttons to make clear what it is.

 ![screenshot of the "Rules" button](assets/readme-images/rules-button.png)

 ### Features left to implement

-There is the possibility to integrate an start screen with more game option for the users choice as it can be seen below.
+There is the possibility to integrate a start screen with more game option for the user's choice, as it can be seen below.

 - **V2 (version 2)**
   - Timer options